superbrothers/kubernetes-docs/kubectl_apply.md

 ### Examples

 ```
-  # Apply the configuration in pod.json to a pod.
+  # Apply the configuration in pod.json to a pod
   kubectl apply -f ./pod.json

-  # Apply resources from a directory containing kustomization.yaml - e.g. dir/kustomization.yaml.
+  # Apply resources from a directory containing kustomization.yaml - e.g. dir/kustomization.yaml
   kubectl apply -k dir/

-  # Apply the JSON passed into stdin to a pod.
+  # Apply the JSON passed into stdin to a pod
   cat pod.json | kubectl apply -f -

   # Note: --prune is still in Alpha
-  # Apply the configuration in manifest.yaml that matches label app=nginx and delete all the other resources that are not in the file and match label app=nginx.
+  # Apply the configuration in manifest.yaml that matches label app=nginx and delete all other resources that are not in the file and match label app=nginx
   kubectl apply --prune -f manifest.yaml -l app=nginx

-  # Apply the configuration in manifest.yaml and delete all the other configmaps that are not in the file.
+  # Apply the configuration in manifest.yaml and delete all the other config maps that are not in the file
   kubectl apply --prune -f manifest.yaml --all --prune-whitelist=core/v1/ConfigMap
 ```